reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-carbonates-co2.rst

 Class `ReactionSystem`_ is a collection of `Reaction`_ objects used to represent a system of chemical reactions that are controlled by chemical kinetics.
-These classes provides convenient methods for the calculation of equilibrium constants, reaction quotients, and rates of the reactions.
+These classes provide convenient methods for the calculation of equilibrium constants, reaction quotients, and rates of the reactions.

 Specifying equilibrium and kinetic species